mukul-rathi/old-personal-website/blog.md

 Welcome to my blog!
 First, a quick introduction, I'm a second year undergraduate Computer Science student at Cambridge, with a passion for all things deep learning related!

-I am currently writing a series of posts called "Demystifying Deep Learning", which delves into the maths behind the deep learning algorithms.
-I've found from personal experience that most online deep learning resources either skip over the maths, just stating the equations or using the algorithms out-of-the-box, or, on the other end of the scale in research, assume an in-depth knowledge and thus become inaccessible.
-The aim with these posts is to derive as much of the maths from first principles, thus providing a bridge between these two resources.
-You can access code accompanying these tutorials <a href="http://github.com/mukul-rathi/blogPost-tutorials">here</a>.

 I appreciate any feedback on how to improve both the blog posts, and the projects themselves, as well as project extensions worth pursuing further.